Walodja1987/xns/test/Tests.md

 - Should set name owners to recipients (not msg.sender).
 - Should map names to recipient addresses correctly.
 - Should map recipient addresses to names correctly (reverse lookup).
-- Should prevent recipients from having multiple names (one name per address).
+- Should skip registrations where recipient already has a name (griefing resistance).
+- Should skip registrations where name is already registered (griefing resistance).
+- Should return the number of successful registrations.
-- Should prevent duplicate name registration.
+- Should require at least one successful registration.
+- Should only charge for successful registrations (refund excess payment).
-- Should emit `NameRegistered` event for each registration.
+- Should emit `NameRegistered` event for each successful registration.
-- Should distribute fees correctly (90% burnt via DETH, 5% to namespace creator, 5% to contract owner) once for all registrations.
+- Should distribute fees correctly (90% burnt via DETH, 5% to namespace creator, 5% to contract owner) only for successful registrations.
 - Should credit pending fees to namespace creator (5%).
 - Should credit pending fees to contract owner (5%).
 - Should allow namespace creator to sponsor batch registrations during exclusive period (30 days).